top of page

 Self-Image is one of the most recognized problems in our pre-teenagers.
 They are going through many hormone changes that cause them to doubt their own physical acceptance.
-The best thing we can do to help them is to share in their identity crisis and identify with them through stories of our own, either past or present.
+The best thing we as school counselors can do to help them is to share in their identity crisis and identify with them through stories of our own, either past or present.

 A good example of this occurred in the private Christian school where I taught.
 Each teacher brought in pictures of themselves from their middle school years to show at an assembly.
 As the pictures were shown, the teacher’s goals at that time in his/her life were announced along with some of other stories of his/her life.
 One of these stories was an embarrassing moment from adolescence.
 All of the pictures had an impact on the students, because they appreciated their teachers being willing to be so open with them.
 But, one picture gave a particular impression.
 The teacher is one of the prettiest teachers in the school with long, blonde hair and beautiful eyes.
 Yet, in middle school, she wore extra thick glasses and had short, seemingly unmanageable hair.
 The students were shocked.
 It encouraged them to see that we all go through an “awkward stage”.